-Contracts for professional and construction services must be procured after the HOME conditional commitment has been issued, environmental clearance has been received, and Final Plans & Specifications have been approved.
-Recipients must follow procurement procedures that are in compliance with 2 CFR Part 200 (sections 319-321), and all applicable state and local laws and regulations.
-This section describes the policies and procedures that must be followed when entering into contractual agreements with other entities when HOME funds are being used.
+Recipients must follow procurement procedures that are in compliance with 2 CFR Part 200, and all applicable state and local laws and regulations.
+This section describes the policies and procedures that must be followed when entering into contractual agreements with other entities when SRDP funds are being used.
 Such entities may include governmental agencies, professional services firms, consultants, construction contractors, providers of goods and services, and others.
 The primary purpose of these requirements is to assure free and open competition is achieved.
 Any exception to the Authority's procurement requirements must be approved in writing by the Authority.

 Procurement policies or bid selection procedures must comply with the regulations of Section 3, MBE/WBE outreach requirements, and federal labor standards when applicable.
-Developments subject to Section 3 regulations must include the M-11 Section 3 Recipients/ Contractors/Subcontractors Packet and M-11C Section 3 Business Concern Certification in all bid packages when applicable.
+Developments subject to Section 3 regulations must include the SRDP-12A Section 3 Recipients/Contractors/Subcontractors Packet and the SRDP-12C Section 3 Business Concern Certification in all bid packages as applicable.

 All procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition.
 The Recipient shall be alert to prohibited conflicts of interest, as well as noncompetitive practices among contractors that may restrict or eliminate competition or otherwise restrain trade.
 Solicitations shall clearly set forth all requirements that the bidder shall fulfill in order for the bid to be evaluated by the Recipient.
-Bidders must be informed of all the federal requirements the development will be subject to.
+Bidders must be informed of all the federal requirements the project will be subject to.
 Contracts shall be entered into only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement.
 Consideration shall be given to such matters as contractor integrity, record of past performance, financial and technical resources or accessibility to other necessary resources.